-Killam's 231 apartment properties are a combination of high-rise buildings, elevatored mid-rise buildings, walkups and townhouses.
-The average age of Killam's apartment portfolio is 27 years.
+Killam's 220 apartment properties are a combination of high-rise buildings, mid-rise buildings, walkups and a small number of townhouses.
+The average age of Killam's apartment portfolio is 28 years.
 The following graph shows the age distribution, by NOI, of Killam's apartment portfolio.